juliendenize/eztorch/docs/source/get_started/prepare_data.md

     ```

 ## Issue
-If you have trouble making this work or have any question, open an [issue](https://github.com/juliendenize/eztorch/issues) to describe your problem.
+If you have trouble making this work or have any questions, open an [issue](https://github.com/juliendenize/eztorch/issues) to describe your problem.